marchtaylor/Rmarkdowns/templates/README.md

 1.  **supplMat.Rmd** - Creates either a pdf or Word document.
 Automatically numbers figures and tables with "*S*" prefix.
 Shows how to load pre-existing figures and tables to ensure sizing in .doc.
 2.  **kableExtra_tables.Rmd** - Better looking tables for pdf and html.
 More examples in vignettes on [CRAN](https://CRAN.R-project.org/package=kableExtra).
+3.  **dynamicChunks.Rmd** - Uses code chunks to create dynamic markdown instructions, such as headers, text, plots.
+Helpful when looping over several outputs to prevent repetitive chunks.

 See also: